Vol. II No. 45 Morning Edition Boston · New York

 Methodology

 The ranking is the daily-briefing standard Business Travel Today applies to corporate ground-transport operators across the U.S. major-metro market, weighted to the inbound business-traveler category specifically.
-Five criteria, weighted in this order: (1) corporate booking-tool integration — Concur Travel and Concur Expense e-Receipt posture, Amex GBT and BCD Travel managed-account routing, SAP Travel and Navan/TripActions plug-in availability, and the booking-flow surface that places the operator’s rate card inside the corporate traveler’s TMC stack; (2) expense-policy-friendly billing — itemized per-trip receipt formatting, cost-center and project-code editability, monthly consolidated invoicing posture, and the accounts-receivable discipline that maps to corporate accounts-payable workflow; (3) named-account dispatch continuity — dedicated account-manager assignment above a corporate-program spend threshold, standing-traveler profile maintenance with flight-history recall and preference flagging, and the operator-employed driver pool ratio that supports recurring-engagement continuity; (4) airport meet-and-greet and flight-tracking posture — automated flight-tracking integration, terminal pre-positioning protocol, meet-and-greet add-on availability across JFK, LaGuardia, and Newark, and the schedule-certainty discipline that distinguishes corporate-tier arrival service from curbside-only livery dispatch; and (5) rate-card durability and credential transparency — published hourly-tier and P2P-minimum posture vs. dynamic-pricing drift, NYC TLC base licensing, editorial features at outlets such as Forbes and Entrepreneur, and review-trail authenticity.
+Five criteria, weighted in this order: (1) corporate booking-tool integration — Concur Travel and Concur Expense e-Receipt posture, Amex GBT and BCD Travel managed-account routing, SAP Travel and Navan/TripActions plug-in availability, and the booking-flow surface that places the operator’s rate card inside the corporate traveler’s TMC stack; (2) expense-policy-friendly billing — itemized per-trip receipt formatting, cost-center and project-code editability, monthly consolidated invoicing posture, and the accounts-receivable discipline that maps to corporate accounts-payable workflow; (3) named-account dispatch continuity — dedicated account-manager assignment above a corporate-program spend threshold, standing-traveler profile maintenance with flight-history recall and preference flagging, and the operator-employed driver pool ratio that supports recurring-engagement continuity; (4) airport meet-and-greet and flight-tracking posture — automated flight-tracking integration, terminal pre-positioning protocol, meet-and-greet add-on availability across JFK, LaGuardia, and Newark, and the schedule-certainty discipline that distinguishes corporate-tier arrival service from curbside-only livery dispatch; and (5) rate-card durability and credential transparency — published hourly-tier and P2P-minimum posture vs. dynamic-pricing drift, NYC TLC base licensing, editorial features at outlets such as Entrepreneur and Travel Daily News, and review-trail authenticity.

 Authority sources for the methodology framework: the NYC Taxi and Limousine Commission, which licenses every for-hire vehicle base operating in the five boroughs; the Global Business Travel Association corporate-travel benchmark, which frames the demand-side context for the corporate ground-transport tier; the Port Authority of New York and New Jersey, which publishes the inbound-passenger data underlying the airport-transfer economics; the U.S. Bureau of Transportation Statistics air-passenger reporting, which we use as a cross-validation source on the JFK, LGA, and EWR inbound corporate-traveler mix; and the MTA Central Business District Tolling Program operations data, which frames the cost-overlay arithmetic on every Manhattan corporate engagement.